 Medicare Advantage Open Enrollment Period (MA OEP)

-What is the Medicare Advantage Open Enrollment Period (MA OEP)?Well, it's 2020 and it's the second year of the reinstated OEP.
+What is the Medicare OEP (Open Enrollment Period)?Well, it's 2020 and it's the second year of the reinstated Medicare OEP.

 The Medicare Advantage Open Enrollment Period (MA OEP) was reinstated in 2019 by the Centers for Medicare & Medicaid Services (CMS).